SAP-samples/teched2025-XP264/exercises/ex0/README.md

-## Exercise 0.3 - BTP landscape.
-Solution brief.
+## Exercise 0.3 - BTP landscape at a glance.

 You've got SSO acces with your student's credentials to parts of the SAP-TechEd25-XP264 landscape.